StacyChebet/alx-pre_course/README.md

-#ALX-PRE_COURSE
+# ALX-PRE_COURSE

-#Author
+# Author
-Stacy Chebet
+STACY CHEBET

-##Description
+## Description
-This is my first github repo as an ALX Software Engineering student.
+This is my first repo as an ALX Software Engineering Student.